smirarab/pasta/doc/README.txt

       allow you to select the directory where the fasta files for each locus are located.

-    * NOTE: In multi-locus mode SATe will process ONLY files in the designated directory that end in ".fas" or ".fasta", and will treat each as a separate locus.
+    * NOTE: In multi-locus mode SATé will process ONLY files in the designated directory that end in ".fas" or ".fasta", and will treat each as a separate locus.
 All other files and directories will be ignored.

-    * NOTE: SATE version 2.2.0 or later will automatically determine good analysis settings based on the size of the dataset(s) read with the "Sequence file..." button.
+    * NOTE: SATé version 2.2.0 or later automatically determines good analysis settings based on the size of the dataset(s) read with the "Sequence file..." button.
 Thus, it is best to READ YOUR DATA FIRST, before setting other options, because settings will change when you read